Last updated: October 22, 2024

 VALUE

-If the percentage of matching data drops below 99%, a warning alert will be triggered.
+If the percentage of matching data drops below 99%, a error alert will be triggered.

 Data structure